syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Binding.md

     ![](Data-Binding_images/Data-Binding_img68.jpeg)

 #### Binding MDB File by using Visual Studio 2015
-The following steps arev used to binding the data source to the GridgroupingControl using the designer.
+The following steps are used to binding the data source to the GridGroupingControl using the designer.
 User can make use of the Smart Tags that are available in the Designer to hook into the MDB file.

 1. From the Syncfusion tab in the toolbox and drag and drop GridGroupingControl onto the form.
 In the GridGroupingControl smart tag, click `Choose DataSource` list, and then click `Add Project Data Source`.
 Data Source Configuration Wizard dialog box appears.